Mung Bean Eggs UPDATED

 Directions

-- Heat pan to medium-low and add vegan butter or oil to coat the pan
+- Heat pan to medium-low and add avocado oil

 Related Recipes